csaf-poc/csaf_distribution/docs/provider-setup.md

  - dynamic_provider_metadata: Take the publisher from the CSAF document.
 Default: `false`.
  - publisher: Set the publisher.
 Default: `{"category"= "vendor", "name"= "Example", "namespace"= "https://example.com"}`.
  - upload_limit: Set the upload limit  size of the file.
 Default: `50 MiB`.
+ - issuer: The issuer of the CA, which if set, restricts the writing permission and the accessing to the web-interface to only the client certificates signed with this CA.